joelouthan/theologic.us/content/posts/4-family-devos-luke/2020/2020-07-09-family-devos-luke.md

 ---
-title: 'Luke 6:1-19 What Does the Lord Do?
-(Series)'
+title: 'Luke 6:1-19 What Does the Lord Do?'
 author: Joseph Louthan
 type: post
 publishDate: 2020-07-09